MartinRep/An-Asynchronous-RMI-Dictionary-Service/README.md

 ## Architecture
 Project File Structure

-### Server
+### RMI Server

-File `DictionaryServer.java` contains runnable main method.
+File `dictionary-service.java` contains runnable main method.
 This invokes RMI register and bind `DbController` class to `dictionaryServer` through custom Remote interface `DictionaryService`.
 The DbController then initialize `DbService` class and calls `getDefinition` method.
 After retreiving data it waits for 10 seconds to simulate heavy server usage.
-Class DbServer contains method 'ProcessFile'.
+Class DbServer contains method `ProcessFile` which will process text file `dict.txt` into hashmap.
-This method will populate HashMap with about 700 word to definition. **This must run pior to initial use.** otherwise all the queries will return "String not found".
+This method will populate HashMap with about 700 word to definition. **This will run pior to initial use.** otherwise all the queries will return "String not found".

+### RMI Client

+File `Dictionary.war` contains Dynamic Web aplication. `Index.jsp` navigate to 4 options.
+Each with own servlet.
+Each will add job to inQueue Blocking queue.
+10 workers are running in ThreadPool will procsess the request with RMI Server and return result to outQueue Concurrent Hash Map.

+## Instalation

+### RMI Server

+Run `java -jar dictionary-service.java` in console.

+### RMI Client

+copy `Dictionary.war` file into Tomcat's `webapps` folder.
+Tomcat, if running, will expand war file into folder.

+## Usage